mkouichi/chat_app/README.md

-Chat app using Node.js and Socket.io
+Chat app using Node.js, Socket.io, and MongoDB along with EJS, Express, Mongoose